synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 </code>

-### PIOArduino

-You can also build this using the native new fork of platoformio called # PIOArduino (another Visual Studio Code extension - https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)

 The code uses one ESP32S3 Arduino chips to simultaneously do Wi-Fi and Bluetooth connections.
 Apprently coexistance works GREAT  https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/coexist.html

 For coexistance to work:
-* Wifi and all apps logic is run on core 1, Bluetooh on code 0.
+* Wifi and all apps logic is run on core 1, Bluetooh on core 0
-* Arduino is run on code 1
+* Arduino is run on core 1
-* Rtos oncores 0 and 1
+* Rtos on cores 0 and 1
 * We should put all web checks for activity polling functions in one thread, too may tasks and performnce is impacted.
 Refer to the loop() function

 ### Threre is a ring buffer between the cores for communication.